 These two paragraphs don't "gibe" very well.
 You have already published Mr. Harrell's account of the seance at which he and other Atheists were converted.
 I was present at that seance and can verify Mr. H's statement in reference to it.
-It was one of the most in: teresting occasions of my life.
-Those Atheists who had only looked into the grave with a shudder, now weeping with overwhelming joy at the fact of "life after death."
+It was one of the most in-teresting occasions of my life.
+Those Athe-ists who had only looked into the grave with a shudder, now weeping with overwhelming jby at the fact of "life after death."

-During the interim of my Sunday work in Cairo, I visited Golconds, Ill., and Charleston, Mo.
-At the former place I found quite a number of the best people in the city to be ardent Spiritualists or earnest and intelligent investigators of its claims.
-Here I gave out a challenge for discussion, which was accepted by the Rev. Dr. Burgess, President of the Northwestern University of Indianapolis; but unfortunately the time he could devote to it, was a time that I was compelled to be in Charleston at Court; so we have deferred the discussion till the summer vacation.
+Buring the interim of my Sunday work in Cairo, I visited Golconda, Ill., and Charleston, Mo.
+At the former place I found quite a number of the best people in the city to be ardent Spiritualists or earnest and intelligent in-vestigators of its claims.
+Here I gave out hallenge for discussion, which was accepted the Rev. Dr. Burgess, President of the Northwestern University of Indianapolis; but unfortunately the time he could devote to it, was a time that I was compelled to be in Charleston at Court: so we have deferred the discussion till the summer vacation.

 I also visited Paducah and Smithland, Ky., and found at both places many intelligent Spiritualists, such as the Hon.
 Judge Fowler, and Hon Judge Williams, both leading and distinguished Jurists of the commonwealth; Gov. King, Col. Husbands and others of like character, but some of whom are much afraid of that miserable old hunch-back toothless crone, Mrs. Grundy.
 It is surprising how nearly omnipresent the old hag is!
 I find her residing in every place I visit, and can hear of her at other points.
 From Paducah I went to New Orleans with the excursionists.
-This was a cheap and pleasant trip; only six dollars from Paducah pleasant trip; only six donars from Facucant to New Orleans and return.
-At the "Cresent City" I had a very enjoyable time.
+This was a cheap and pleasant trip; only six dollars from Paducah to New Orleans and return.
+At the "Cresent City" I had a very erjoyable time.
 The St. Nicholas is distinguished for high style and bills of the same class.
 Being less pretentious I put up at the Waverly, where I should advise all my friends to stop when in the city.
-It is a pipe quiet clean well conducted hotel It is a nice, quiet, clean, well conducted hotel.
+It is a nice, quiet, clean, well conducted hotel.
 The landlord is a perfect gentleman, and all his servants are polite and accommodating, and you will not be charged to death when you go to settle your bill.
 But as I write a lengthy letter to one of the secular papers, I will add no more here on this point.

-In New Orleans there is an organization called "The Progressive Union," composed largely of the literary and philosophical class of minds.
-Learning that I was in the city, they called a meeting of the members at the private parlors of Mr. Simpson, and gave me a very handsome and complimentary 'recep-tion.
+In New Orleans there is an organization called 'The Progressive Union," composed largely of the literary and philosophical class of minds.
+Learning that I was in the city, they called a meeting of the members at the private parlors of Mr. Simpson, and gave me very handsome and complimentary reception.
 I gave an address to the "Union," and, with that whole soul-warmth of the true Southern heart, was invited to return and give a course of lectures there this Winter, which I may do towards Spring.